lisp-mirror/airship-scheme/CONTRIBUTING.md

 Complications and design solutions
 ----------------------------------

+### Symbol case

-Common Lisp is, in its default behavior, effectively case-insensitive.
+Common Lisp is, in its default behavior, effectively case-insensitive for its symbols.
 It does this by upcasing any lower case input.
 For example, `car` becomes `CAR`.
 This was done for maximal backwards compatibility.
 These days, Common Lisp is mostly written in lower case and relies on this automatic conversion to upper case.
 Scheme, on the other hand, is a case-sensitive programming language.
 Thus, `car` in Scheme remains `car` and a Scheme program could define a separate `Car` or `CAR` that needs to be treated separately.
 The easiest solution to this problem is to *invert* the case of the Scheme implementation.
 In other words, `car` becomes `CAR` internally and `Car` would become `cAR` internally.

+### `NIL` vs. `#f`

 Common Lisp does not distinguish between false and the empty list, treating both as `NIL`.
 Scheme, on the other hand, distinguishes between the false value `#f` and the empty list `'()`.
 In order to preserve the native cons cell data structure, Airship Scheme chooses to have a separate false value for Scheme.

 This means that any wrapped Common Lisp function must have its semantics distinguished as either a regular procedure or a predicate.
 This is done by providing both the `define-scheme-procedure` and `define-scheme-predicate` macros.
 In a Scheme procedure, CL's `NIL` is treated as the empty list and not converted.
 In a Scheme predicate, the CL call is wrapped by a simple function that converts `NIL` to Scheme's `#f`.
 The other direction is easier.
-Calling Scheme from CL will always turn `#f` into `NIL`, although that presents the downside of some information potentially being lost.
+Calling Scheme from CL will always turn `#f` into `NIL`, although that means that some information may be lost.

+Internally, Scheme's `#f` is just `'%scheme-boolean:f`.
+There should be no performance penalty because most Common Lisp implementations are already comparing to `NIL` to find false.
+All that changes is the exact symbol that's being used.

+### Tail recursion

 Common Lisp does not guarantee optimized tail recursion, even though some implementations do offer it.
 Even when that is the case, tail